Sunil113/amaha_task/README.md

 Overview
-This is a Task Management web application built using Ruby on Rails, with the option to use MongoDB/MySQL/PostgreSQL as the database.
+This is a Task Management web application built using Ruby on Rails, with the PostgreSQL as the database.
 The application allows users to authenticate themselves to create tasks, manage task states (Backlog, In-progress, Done), set deadlines for tasks, and receive email alerts if a task is not completed before the deadline.

 Features
 User Authentication: Users can sign up, log in, and log out to create and manage tasks.